 By consciously changing the way we look outside of our cubicle or office from one of “nothing is ever right” to “I’m grateful for…” we change our little corner of the world and remake the company to a place of thankfulness for what is working.
 The power is within you to make your environment into a happier place for everyone you touch on a daily basis.

 Will you take the gratitude challenge?
 Will you thank at least one person each day for their efforts in behalf of other people and the overall success of the company?

 Take the challenge and become a more charismatic leader – the leader people follow because they want to, not because they have to because of your place on the organizational chart.

-Karla presents keynotes and breakout sessions on leadership issues including Personality and Leadership, Creating Collaboration and Leading Virtual Teams.
+Karla presents keynotes and breakout sessions on how to become the leader people choose to follow.
+The topics include “True North,” Assessments, and Teamwork.
 Use the form below to contact her office and check availability.